 Norman Rockwell’s paean to Thanksgiving, “Freedom From

-today’s Broad Breasted White turkey, bread to have much
+today’s Broad Breasted White turkey, bred to have much

 more white meat.